 Based on CDC and other public health authority guidance, UTSA is requiring all residents and staff to follow requirements and behavioral considerations for (1) monitoring of symptoms and exposure, (2) personal preventive measures, and (3) disinfecting protocols.
-An orientation/ training will be required for residents and staff to complete prior to move-in.
-UTSA is scheduling move-in and move-out in a manner that allows for appropriate social distancing.
+An orientation/ training is required for residents and staff to complete prior to move-in.
+UTSA is continuing to schedule move-in and move-out in a manner that allows for appropriate social distancing.